Introduction to Satori

 Satori is composed of two main components: the Satori management console which administrators use to manage the solution and the Data Access Controller (DAC) which is where Satori's security engine is deployed.
-Satori offers two deployment options for DACs: SaaS and customer hosted.
-For more information see the deployment section.

 A data store represents a database server, data warehouse or a data lake.
 Here are a few examples of data stores: a Snowflake account in AWS us-east-1, an AWS RDS PostgreSQL database on AWS eu-west-1, one or more BigQuery projects, a SQL Server database cluster on Azure, an AWS Redshift cluster on us-west-2 and so on.

 Data stores are managed in Satori by data engineers who are granted with the Admin or Editor roles in the Satori management console.
 Each data store has a unique, Satori-generated URL that is created when a data engineer registers the data store in the management console.
 Registering a data store has no impact on the data store itself.

 To learn more about data stores, how to register them with Satori and connect to them via Satori, look for the specific data store in the Supported Data Stores section.

 Datasets are a collection of data objects such as, tables or schemas that need to be governed as a single unit.
 An entire Snowflake account can be viewed as a single dataset, because managing access to the data in that Snowflake account is performed centrally.

 For other organizations, individual tables within a Snowflake account can be viewed as a dataset, because each table has data that is best managed separately.